MySQL

 Managed resources and roles

-For more information about the managed resources and roles in the MySQL integration, please expand this section.
+For more information about the managed resources and roles in the MySQL integration, expand this section.

 Servers